 (Video Credit: "I am Tamil" Campaign Team)

-Responding to "clarifications" made by Peel School in Canada, which withdraw a statement recognising Tamil genocide, Tamil activists launched the viral "I am Tamil" campaign which garnered hundreds of posts from around the work this week and raised awareness of the genocide whilst also supporting Bill 104, which will enable a Tamil Genocide Education week.
+Responding to "clarifications" made by the Peel District School Board in Canada, which withdraw a statement recognising Tamil genocide, Tamil activists launched the viral "I am Tamil" campaign which garnered hundreds of posts from around the world this week and raised awareness of the genocide whilst also supporting Bill 104, which will enable a Tamil Genocide Education week.